Maggieykw/Video-Game-Sales-Prediction-by-R-Language_edX/README.md

-# Video Game Sles Prediction
+# Video Game Sales Prediction
 For details, please refer to the file called "Video-Game-Sales.pdf"